devdkartik/devdkartik/README.md

 - 👋 Hi, I’m @devdkartik
-- 👀 I’m interested in java and python programming
+- 👀 I’m interested in javaScript and python programming
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning ReactJs
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me throw the internet